henask12/hello-microverse/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: you need to know the basic of HTML5, CSS, and basic knowledge about Git

 <!--
 Example command: